wissamkontar/wissamkontar.github.io/_pages/about.md

 What I am Currently Working On?
 ======
 1. Domain and physics guided control for Autonomous Vehicles (AVs): AVs are typically designed with a focus on individual vehicle performane, and little attention to traffic behavior in terms of stability and efficiency.
 I am working on applying transportation domain knowledge to bridge the gap between AV control algorithms and traffic-level dynamics.
-2. Using federated analytics to impose system-level constraints on Automated Vehicle design while maintaining their selfish needs.
-3. Designing high-fidelity micro-simulation softwares for Automated Vehicles.
-4. What are the non-linear hidden environmental effects from adopting autonmous and electric vehicles?
+2. What are the non-linear hidden environmental effects from adopting autonmous and electric vehicles?

 Recent News